opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted-Payment-Page/README.md

 The integration supports:

-* Authorization of Adyen Payments using the OPF "Payment Page" UX Pattern
+* Authorization of Adyen payments using the OPF "Payment Page" UX Pattern
 * Deferred Capture support
 * Refunds
 * Reauthorization of saved payment

 **In summary**: to import the [Adyen Hosted Fields Postman Collection](https://github.com/opf-postman/commerce-cloud-open-payment-integration/tree/main/postman/adyen/Hosted-Payment-Page) this page will guide you through the following steps:

-a) Create Your Adyen Test Account.
+a) Create your Adyen test account.

 b) Create an Adyen payment integration in OPF Workbench.

-c) Set up Your Adyen Test Account to work with OPF.
+c) Set up your Adyen test account to work with OPF.

 d) Prepare the [Postman Environment](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Full%20Page/Adyen%20-%20FULL_PAGE%20-%20PARTIAL_CAPTURE%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.

 e) Validate the configuration in Open Payment Framework Workbench.

-## Create an Adyen Account ##
+## Creating an Adyen Account ##
 You can sign up for a free Adyen Test Account at <https://ca-test.adyen.com/ca/ca/login.shtml>.

 ## Creating an Adyen Payment Integration
-Ceate an Adyen payment integration in the OPF Workbench.
+Create an Adyen payment integration in the OPF Workbench.
 For detailed instructions, see [Creating Payment Integration ](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/852d7d8437254529828351dbde217118.html?state=DRAFT).

-## Set up Your Adyen Test Account to work with OPF
+## Setting up Your Adyen Test Account to work with OPF

    Once you have created you Adyen test account, do the following to set it up to work with OPF: